warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/test-metamask-snap.md

 # Test MetaMask Snap

----EDIT---

 Warden Protocol maintains a [MetaMask Snap](https://metamask.io/snaps/) to bring your Warden Protocol Ethereum addresses to any dApp that already supports MetaMask.

 ![MetaMask accounts list with a Warden Protocol controlled address](/img/metamask-snap-accounts-preview.jpg)